 This is the story of my first mission in Afghanistan.
-And to give you a back story.
 I spent nine months in Afghanistan and four months in Indiana for training.
-Pretty much you could say the whole year I was 25 I was on a side adventure to my life.
-I left for training when I was 24, came back home and a week pasted and I was 26.
-This is how the story begins once the training in Indiana was over and off we went to the real deployment.
+I almost spent the twenty-fifth year of my life training for or being in Afghanistan.
+When I left for training when I was two weeks before my twenty-fifth birthday and came back home a year later two weeks before and I turned twenty-six.
+This is the email I sent home to family and friends after arriving in Afghanistan.

-This is quick run down of how my team got to Afghanistan and my first mission “outside the wire” (off base) to interact with the local Afghan people and inspect three of the projects that our team would soon be taking over.
+This is a quick run-down of how my team got to Afghanistan and my first mission “outside the wire” (off-base) to interact with the local Afghan people and inspect three of the projects that our team would soon be taking over.

 My First Mission

-After a few days at Bagram doing required checklist items we went on our first mission.
-Our team went to the capital, Mahmoud Raqi (a district in Kapisa Province).
-Our team saw a gabion basket wall built by local Afghans to help prevent flooding this spring.
+Our team went to the capital of Kapisa, Mahmoud Raqi.
+It was a five-minute drive from Bagram to the first inspection site.
+Our team saw a gabion basket wall built by local Afghans to help prevent flooding this Spring.
 (Gabion baskets are a common retaining wall tactic used in the states.)
 It was an adventure getting to the site because we had to cross a creek bed to get to it and we all got a little wet.
 This was an exciting project though.
 The US paid for the supplies and the local Afghans provided the labor (free) to build the wall.

 One thing to note about Afghanistan is how beautiful it is.